 “Most beauty brands take, on average, seven years to get a product to market, whereas we take around 12 months, and can get a product out in three if we need to,” Nicola explains.
 “If you think about your mobile phone from seven years ago, it’s very outdated, but it’s less transparent in beauty because it’s difficult to actually see.”

 And while they’re always confident in their product, Deciem doesn’t believe in promoting the proven, or over-testing the already tried and tested.

 “If an ingredient’s efficacy has been proven time and again, we won’t go to town in the innovation lab.
 If 100 per cent pure rosehip oil is the best solution, we will package it just as that, without any fillers.
 Similarly, if someone shopping for retinoid can already write home about its benefits, we aren’t going to spend all our pennies convincing them through marketing.”

-And that’s exactly why people keep coming back to Deciem (and how they managed to turn over that $20 million in their first year).
+And that’s exactly why people keep coming back to Deciem.

 “Brand loyalty in the beauty industry is at zero because companies keep over-promising and under-delivering,” Nicola argues.

-With products at a staggeringly reasonable price (NB: $14.90 for cold-pressed argan oil skincare), Deciem has a monopoly on affordable, effective beauty.
+With products at a staggeringly reasonable price (NB: AU$12.90 for cold-pressed argan oil skincare), Deciem has a monopoly on affordable, effective beauty.
 It’s all part of their no-bull brand identity.